Huai Army: History

-Officers from the Anhwei Army such as Ch'a Lien-piao (Zha Lianbiao) also studied Western military drill overseas in Germany.
+Officers from the Anhui Army such as Zha Lianbiao also studied Western military drill overseas in Germany.

-Gen. Zhou Shengchuan was the t'ung-ling/tongling (commander) of one of the Anhui Army's best units in Zhihli.
+General Zhou Shengchuan was the tongling (commander) of one of the Anhui Army's best units in Zhihli.
 He encouraged the purchase of modern, foreign weapons to Li Hongzhang.
-The Anhwei Army's paternalism and the relationships between soldiers and officers was praised by Gen. Zhou, who also practiced nepotism in his unit.
+The Anhui Army's paternalism and the relationships between soldiers and officers was praised by Zhou, who also practiced nepotism in his unit.

-Western military drill was implemented by Zhou, officers being encouraged to participate.
+Western military drill was implemented by Zhou, with officers being encouraged to participate.
 Rewards and punishments were implemented for respectively good and bad marksmanship, with "badges of merit" and money given out.

-Zhou was extremely interested in modern technology such as medicine, telegraphs and railways, criticizing British advisor Charles Gordon for not considering the use of them extensively in war.
-Li Hongzhang's German instructor officers were criticized by Zhou over their lack of knowledge of prone firing and fighting at night time.
+Zhou was extremely interested in modern technology such as medicine, telegraphs and railways, criticizing British advisor Charles Gordon for not considering their extensive use in war.
+Li Hongzhang's German instructor officers were criticized by Zhou over their lack of knowledge of prone firing and fighting at night.
 Westerners and Japanese praised his troops, and they were considered "first-rate".
 Zhou said that a '"twilight air" had settled upon the force after two decades, and its performance declined.

-Non Commissioned officers in the Anhwei Army were given "special training".
+Non-commissioned officers in the Anhui Army were given "special training".

-Li Hongzhang gave high ranking officerships in the Green Standard Army of Zhihli to officers from the Anhui Army.
+Li Hongzhang gave high-ranking officer posts in the Green Standard Army of Zhili to officers from the Anhui Army.

-Units of the Anhui Army served against the French in Tonkin and Formosa during the Sino-French War.
-Although they were occasionally victorious, they lost most of the battles in which they were engaged.
+Units of the Anhui Army served in combat against the French in Tonkin and Formosa during the Sino-French War.
+Although they were occasionally victorious, they lost most of the battles they fought.

-Anhui Army troops were stationed in various provinces all across China such as Zhihli, Shanxi, Hubei, Jiangsu, and Shaanxi by the government, around 45,000 in total.
+Anhui Army troops were stationed in various provinces across China, such as Zhili, Shanxi, Hubei, Jiangsu, and Shaanxi by the government, around 45,000 in total.
 They also fought in the First Sino-Japanese War.

-General Liu Mingchuan's leadership over the Anhwei Army enabled the Chinese to match up against the French forces in combat on Taiwan.
+General Liu Mingchuan's leadership over the Anhui Army enabled the Chinese to match up against the French forces in combat on Taiwan.

-When the French attempted to seize Taiwan's Keelung forts, and attack near Tamsui, they were beaten back by the Anhwei soldiers under General Liu.
+When the French attempted to seize Taiwan's Keelung forts and attack near Tamsui, they were beaten back by the Anhui soldiers under General Liu.

 Most of the Huai army officers did not hold official degrees and titles, since after the modernization introduced into the Chinese military, more common people rather than scholars began to enlist in military service.